 Vaccinations have a troubled past.
-History shows that early vaccines didn’t always have quarantining in place, and the lack of knowledge about sanitation and disease prevention in earlier times caused complications (for instance, from sharing needles between patients).
+History shows that early vaccines didn’t always have to quarantine in place, and the lack of knowledge about sanitation and disease prevention in earlier times caused complications (for instance, from sharing needles between patients).
 However, in the modern age, diseases such as measles were almost eradicated by vaccine uptake – until the vaccinations became the target of anti-vaxxers.
-This led to the UK and US losing their ‘measles free’ status when outbreaks occurred in the 2010s.
+This led to the UK and the US losing their ‘measles-free’ status when outbreaks occurred in the 2010s.

 1. Future lockdowns

-The biggest concern surrounding the anti-vaxx movement is that it targets those who are undecided about whether to become vaccinated, or concerned about having one.
+The biggest concern surrounding the anti-vax movement is that it targets those who are undecided about whether to become vaccinated or concerned about having one.
 Without vaccination, covid-19 will spread further, which could lead to more restrictions, distancing, quarantining and lockdown measures in the future.

 2. Health misinformation

 It’s not just vaccine refusal that’s a potential health threat.
 Many anti-vax movements cite alternative treatments in place of a vaccine, which vary between being ineffective to downright dangerous.
 This has a knock-on effect in that it shakes trust in the healthcare community.

 After an undercover report was carried out on the movement, the media and medical community outed the ‘disinformation dozen’ behind the spread of two-thirds of its content, with the study revealing that anti-vax posts had been shared or published more than 812,000 times on social sites between February and March this year.
 Many of the ‘dozen’ market supplements, medical devices and alternative health books falsely state combat covid, while at the same time claiming that covid-19 vaccines are dangerous, and the disease isn’t.